wmvolckmann/wmvolckmann.github.io/index.md

 # [Academic Archive](/academic/)
-I used to be in grad school.
-I wrote some things.
-Three of them have been published.
+I research things sometimes.
+Some of it gets published.
+Also was in grad school once upon a time.

 # [Music Archive](/music/)
 I used to be a musician.
 I recorded some things.
 None of them got published.
 I wish I had the resources to make more.